skalenetwork/skale-consensus/docs/consensus-spec.md

 First, a `block proposal` that has a `DA proof` is _guaranteed to be widely distributed_.

 Second, since `DA proof` creation requires a 2/3 signature of nodes, the proposal is _guaranteed to be unique_.
-A malicious proposal is not able to create two different proposals an obtain DA proofs for both of them.
+A malicious node is not able to create two different proposals an obtain DA proofs for both of them.

-### 3.5.6 Block consensus phase
+### 3.5.6 Block consensus phase (full consensus)

 Once a node receives `DA proofs` from 2/3 of nodes, the node will start the block consensus phase.
+It will also start block consensus phase if a `proposal timeout` is reached, even with less than 2/3 proofs.

 During block consensus phase, the `node` will vote `1` if it received `DA proof` for a particular proposal, and vote `0` otherwise.